beehive-lab/kfusion-tornadovm/README.md

 ## How to get the datasets?

-KFusion-Tornado uses the [ICL-NUIM](https://www.doc.ic.ac.uk/~ahanda/VaFRIC/iclnuim.html) datasets.
-We provide a script to automatically download and compose the video files in `raw` format.
-Alternatively, when running the Java program (Kfusion-TorandoVM) the first time, it will download the corresponding video raw-file and install it locally.
+KFusion-Tornado uses the [ICL-NUIM](https://www.doc.ic.ac.uk/~ahanda/VaFRIC/iclnuim.html) datasets.<br>
+We provide a script to automatically download and compose the video files in `raw` format. <br>
+Alternatively, when running the Java program (KFusion-TornadoVM) the first time, it will download the corresponding video raw-file and install it locally.

 ### Option a) Automatically